RedHatPride/open-source-transition-resources/README.md

 ## Contributing

 We welcome contributions from everyone who feels they have something of value that all of the community can benefit from.
-Follow these instructions to start contributing: [CONTRIBUTING](transition-resources/content/topics/contributing.adoc).
+Follow these instructions to start [contributing](transition-resources/content/topics/contributing.adoc).
 Follow the guidelines on this page and you can build the docs locally.

 ## License